DCD-Ecosystem/dcd_protocol/docs/02_dcdcli/02_how-to-guides/how-to-create-key-pairs.md

 * Install the currently supported version of `dcdcli`

 [[info | Note]]
-| The dcdcli tool is bundled with the EOSIO software.
-[Installing EOSIO](../../00_install/index.md) will also install the dcdcli tool.
+| The dcdcli tool is bundled with the DCD software.
+[Installing DCD](../../00_install/index.md) will also install the dcdcli tool.

 * Acquire functional understanding of asymmetric cryptography (public and private keypair) in the context of blockchain